 Education and Evolution

 I attended College of Coastal Georgia beginning in 2011, where I studied art with the goal of eventually teaching.
-There, I was lucky enough to study under Professor Jeff LeMieux, who supported my classical/academic aesthetic leanings; however, I chose to leave before taking a degree, and have found that artmaking and independent learning are essential sources of happiness in my life.
+There, I was lucky enough to study under Professor Jeff LeMieux, who supported my classical/academic aesthetic leanings; however, I chose to leave before taking a degree, and have found that independent artmaking and learning are essential to my creative happiness.

 Want to know more?